CAVEconnectome/CAVEclient/docs/guide/chunkedgraph.rst

 This will get all the level 2 IDs for this root, which correspond to the lowest chunk of the heirachy.
 An analogous option exists for :func:`~caveclient.chunkedgraph.ChunkedGraphClientV1.get_roots`.
+This is useful to help find nodes to query within the :doc:`l2cache`, amongst other things.

 Other functions
 ^^^^^^^^^^^^^^^